graphhopper/graphhopper/docs/core/routing.md

 req.getHints().put("pass_through", true);
 ```

+A heading with the value 'NaN' won't be enforced and a heading not within [0, 360] will trigger an IllegalStateException.
 It is important to note that if you force the heading at via or end points the outgoing heading needs to be specified.
 I.e. if you want to force "coming from south" to a destination you need to specify the resulting "heading towards north" instead, which is 0.